 The regional manager of sales for RNA (Regional North America) started with, “Well I have unfortunate news..”
 Immediately, we knew what was coming.
 He mentioned our positions were going to be impacted due to the merger, that this had nothing to do with our job performance, and we would soon be receiving a packet with information on how to proceed and the options we will have.
 I saw this coming but it was a complete shock.
 As we walked out I grabbed my phone, walked out of the office and proceeded to call my best friend.
 I cried and explained to her everything that happened and she listened and offered supportive advice.

 I’d be lying if I said I wasn’t expecting these bad news but I was still in shock.
 The whole week we heard rumors and a memo from the board of directors left us feeling concerned.
 As I’m typing this I’ve had some time to process the news, cry and think positive thoughts.
 I am a firm believer that things happen for a reason and sometimes blessings work in disguise.
 At the moment I don’t know why or where this will lead me but I’d like to think and have faith that good things will happen.
-Time will tell and for now I will smile and focus on the things I have control of like how I spend my time, some of my thoughts and learning.
+Time will tell and for now I will smile and focus on the things I have control over.
+I have control over how I spend my time, some of my thoughts and learning.
 Read and writing is helping me release stress and I want to continue to do more of it.
 We may fall at times but the important thing is to get right back up.